|

 132. obsessed

-having or showing excessive or compulsive concern with something
+having excessive or compulsive concern with something

 Hamlet becomes obsessed with proving his uncle’s guilt before trying to act.